A Markov-Modulated (s, S) Inventory System with Repeated Calls and Blocked Demands: System Stability

-In order to solve \eqref{eq:exp_blk_sys2} using conventional methods for linear systems with scalar unknowns, it would be necessary for all elements of the coefficient matrix to be (symbolic) diagonal matrices.
-However, the generator matrix $Q$ of the random environment is not diagonal, which makes the system exceedingly difficult to solve.
-In fact, since row sums of $A^*$ are not multiples of $I_m$, it is not `stochastic' in this block-matrix sense, which, in effect, causes the system to become inconsistent for any value of $\bu$.
-To circumvent this difficulty, we will first solve for what will be termed a $Q$-homogeneous solution $\bpist_h$ of \eqref{eq:exp_blk_sys2} by setting $Q=\bZ$.
-When this is done, the matrix $A^*$ becomes `stochastic' in the sense that the row sums are $I_m$.
-Hence, the following system with $\bu=I_m$ is consistent:
+In order to solve Eqn. \eqref{eq:exp_blk_sys2} using conventional methods for linear systems with scalar unknowns, it would be necessary for all elements of the coefficient matrix to be diagonal matrices.
+However, the generator matrix $Q$ of the random environment is not diagonal.
+In addition, since row sums of $A^*$ are not multiples of $I_m$, it is not `stochastic' in the block-matrix sense, which, in effect, causes the system to become inconsistent for any value of $\bu$.
+To overcome this difficulty, we will first solve for what will be termed a $Q$-homogeneous solution $\bpist_h$ of Eqn. \eqref{eq:exp_blk_sys2} by setting $Q=0$, which then results in the matrix $A^*$ becoming `stochastic' in the block-matrix sense.
+We thus solve